 This section describes the implementation of the correlator on the different architectures.
+In many cases, we experimented with different versions, because it is often unclear beforehand what the best implementation strategy is.
 We evaluate the performance in detail.
 For comparison reasons, we use the performance per chip for each architecture.
 We also calculate the achieved memory bandwidths for all architectures in the same way.
 We know the number of bytes that has to be loaded by the kernel, depending on the tile size that is used.
 We divide this by the execution time of the kernel to calculate the bandwidth.
 Thanks to data reuse with caches and local stores, the achieved bandwidth can be higher than the memory bandwidth.